Puff Pastry Vegetable Tart Recipe

 Why This Recipe is a Keeper!

-While it’s possible to make your own puff pastry, frozen puff pastry sheets are a terrific no-fail convenience item that delivers professional results.
+While making puff pastry at home is possible, frozen puff pastry sheets are a terrific no-fail convenience item that delivers professional results.

-Two puff pastry sheets from a well-known brand overlapped, placed together and rolled out to extend their size fits perfectly into a 15 x 10-inch rimmed baking sheet to create one large tart perfect for a large group.
+Two puff pastry sheets from a well-known brand are overlapped, placed together, and rolled out to extend their size.
+They fit perfectly into a 15 x 10-inch rimmed baking sheet to create one large puff pastry tart, perfect for a large group.

-Topped with asparagus, artichokes and scallions for spring, this Puff Pastry Vegetable Tart recipe is super versatile and can be made with any combination of vegetables and cheeses.
+This puff pastry tart recipe, topped with asparagus, artichokes, and scallions for spring, is super versatile and can be made with any combination of vegetables and cheeses all year round.
+Try zucchini, yellow squash, or tomatoes in the summertime or butternut squash in the fall.

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the tart recipe card below for the exact quantities.
+Here’s everything you’ll need to make this recipe, along with instructions for prepping.
+The exact quantities are on the puff pastry tart recipe card below.

 Ingredient Notes and Substitutions:

-- Puff Pastry: The most well-known brand of puff pastry is Pepperidge Farm.
-You’ll find it in the frozen desserts section of your grocery store.
-I use it frequently and always have good luck with it.
-The only problem with it is it’s folded and the seams need to be “repaired.”
-Thaw the puff pastry in the refrigerator for 6-8 hours.
-Thaw at room temperature for approximately 40 minutes or until you can just get it unfolded.
-Allowing it to get warm will make it difficult to work with.
+- Puff Pastry: Pepperidge Farm is the most well-known brand of puff pastry, but DuFour will also give you excellent results.
+You’ll find both in the frozen desserts section of your grocery store.
+I use both frequently and have good luck with both.
+The only problem is that if the puff pastry you purchased is folded, the seams must be repaired.
+Thaw frozen puff pastry in the refrigerator for six to eight hours or thaw at room temperature for approximately 40 minutes or until you can unfold it.
+Don’t let it get warm; doing so will make it difficult to work with because of the butter content.
+You can also use regular pie crust for the crust, but you need to blind-bake first.
+This post for my asparagus tart shows you how.

 - Asparagus: Use thin to medium-width asparagus.

 - Artichoke Hearts: Even when fresh, artichokes have a delicate flavor.
 I prefer to use frozen artichokes in this vegetable tart recipe because frozen artichokes taste the most like fresh artichokes.
-If you must use canned, be sure to drain and pat dry.
+Whether you use canned or frozen artichoke hearts, both should be patted dry to remove excess moisture.

 - Ricotta Cheese: I like to use whole milk ricotta because it has the best flavor and texture.
 Always buy a quality whole milk ricotta such as Murray’s.